 Or, if you prefer a spookier Halloween-themed feelings check-in, this Build a Feelings Frankenstein activity is a hit!
 Students can choose the face that expresses how they’re feeling today and design their own monster!

-And for an even simpler fall feelings check-in, I like to use this Pumpkin Feelings Chart and Thanksgiving Feelings Chart (both freebies in my TpT store!)
+And for an even simpler fall feelings check-in, I like to use these Fall & Halloween Feelings Charts.
+They’re all freebies in my TpT store and you can grab them by clicking on the images below!
 They’re great to use in session with students and to post on your door for students to reflect on as they pass by your office!

 Fall-Themed Counseling & SEL Activities